Canonical Tag

 Code sample

-Why does canonicalization matter?
+Why does canonicalization matter for duplicate pages?

 Double down on duplicate content with Moz Pro